-- Schools will educate parents in understanding the State academic standards, school curriculum, student progress monitoring, and standardized assessments such as Georgia Milestones and End-of-Course tests. - School staffs will teach parents how to utilize Active Parenting to offer evidence-based parenting classes throughout the FY20 school year at various sites.
-Topics will include improved discipline and communication, attendance, how brain development affects children's behavior and decision-making, parenting a special needs child, seven smart strategies parents can use for immediate school success, and preventing use of tobacco, alcohol, and other drugs. - School staffs will offer parent workshops on topics suggested by parents such as at-home reading strategies, homework tips, and utilizing community resources. - The RCSS will coordinate pages on the district and school websites that will contain resources and materials, including parent guides, study guides, and practice assessments to help parents work with their children at home.
+- Schools will educate parents in understanding the State academic standards, school curriculum, student progress monitoring, and standardized assessments such as Georgia Milestones and End-of-Course tests. - School staffs will teach parents through parent workshops throughout the FY21 school year at various sites.
+Topics may include improved discipline and communication, attendance, how brain development affects children's behavior and decision-making, parenting a special needs child, seven smart strategies parents can use for immediate school success, and preventing use of tobacco, alcohol, and drugs. - School staffs will offer parent workshops on topics suggested by parents such as at-home reading strategies, homework tips, and utilizing community resources.
+Programs will be held for parents who have children transitioning from pre-k to kindergarten, middle school to high school, and high school to post- secondary education in order to help parents prepare those students for their next steps in education. - The RCSS will coordinate pages on the district and school websites that will contain resources and materials, including parent guides, study guides, and practice assessments to help parents work with their children at home.
 Copies of these materials will be made available at all Title I schools in the parent center or guidance office for those families who may have limited internet access.
 Resources will be available in Spanish when needed.